Adremy Dennis

 Adremy Dennis (January 23, 1976 – October 13, 2004) was a convicted murderer executed by Ohio.
 He was found guilty of the 1994 murder of Akron, Ohio, resident Kurt Kyle.
 Dennis was the 15th person executed by the state since it reinstated the death penalty in 1981.

-Late on Saturday, June 4, 1994, and in the early morning hours of Sunday, June 5, Dennis and Leroy "Lavar" Anderson decided to go to a bar and "meet some chicks."
+Late on June 4, 1994, and in the early morning hours of June 5, Dennis and Leroy "Lavar" Anderson decided to go to a bar and "meet some chicks."
 Anderson spoke of "robbing somebody," and the pair armed themselves with weapons: Dennis with a sawed-off shotgun and Anderson with a .25 caliber handgun.

 That same night, 29-year-old Kurt Kyle had raced at Barberton Speedway and afterwards hosted several friends and family members at his home for a cookout and socializing.
 Kyle walked guest Martin Eberhart to his car, where the two continued conversing.
 About three minutes later, two men approached them in the driveway, out of the view of Kyle's other guests.
 The man Eberhart identified as Anderson was wearing a green and orange Miami Hurricanes Starter jacket, and demanded money while pointing a gun at Eberhart's neck.
 Eberhart slowly reached under the car seat for his wallet and handed $15 to Anderson.

 At that time, Dennis, whom Eberhart described as wearing a long, three-quarter-length dark coat, asked Kyle for money.
 However, Kyle searched through his pockets and told Dennis that he had no money with him.
 Dennis then pulled out a sawed-off shotgun and shot Kyle in the head at point-blank range.
 Kyle died instantly of hypovolemic shock (loss of blood) due to a gunshot wound that severed both carotid arteries.
 According to Eberhart, the two assailants ran away together "sprinting very fast."

 A few days after the murder, Akron police received an anonymous phone call stating that someone at a home in the 300 block of Grand Avenue in Akron knew about the homicide that past weekend.
 Two detectives went to the address and met the homeowner, who gave them permission to look around the house and to speak with her son, 17-year-old Lavar Anderson.
 When the detectives went down to the basement, they noticed a Miami Hurricanes jacket and a long, dark overcoat hanging up in the far corner on a bedrail.
 At that time, they took Anderson into custody, and he provided detectives information about the location of the murder weapon.
 After procuring a search warrant, police seized several items from Morgan's basement, including the two coats, a .25 caliber pearl handle handgun, a 20 gauge sawed-off shotgun, and seven shotgun shells.